migalmoreno/nx-router/README.md

 `blocker` is a blocking router that takes the following direct slots:

 -   **`block-banner-p` (default: `t`):** whether to display a block banner upon blocking the route.
 -   **`blocklist`:** A PCRE to match against the current route, `t` to block the entire route, or a list of regexps to draw the comparison against.
 If any single list is prefixed with `not`, the entire route will be blocked except for the specified regexps.
-If all of the lists are prefixed with `or`, this follows an exception-based blocking where you can specify a more general block regexp first and bypass it for more specific routes.
+If all of the lists are prefixed with `or`, this follows an exception-based blocking where you can specify a more general block target first and bypass it for more specific routes.

 `opener` is a router that instructs resources to be opened externally.
 It takes the following direct slots: